 In recent years, responsive design has been a hot topic in the field of web design and is well on its way to becoming an industry standard.
 So, what is responsive design?
 Basically, it means the design of your website will adapt or “respond” to the size of the screen you are viewing it on.

-This means that you will no longer need to have separate mobile, tablet, and PC versions of your website.
+This means that you will no longer need to have a separate mobile, tablet, and PC versions of your website.
 Your website design will adjust to virtually any device and it will display beautifully and legibly without the need to zoom.

 So how does it work?
 Essentially, a responsive website design will detect the size of the display that it is being accessed from and adjust the layout accordingly.
 Elements of the website design will resize, change shape, and move themselves based on the width of the browser screen.
 Responsive designs also tend to incorporate percentage based layouts to allow for maximum compatibility.